Rounding out the Company’s mineral property portfolio is a large, stable of exploration-stage properties; principally in Santa Cruz.

-The 100% owned El Tranquilo block, comprising 27 contiguous tenements for a total area of 81,000 ha, is located on the western margin of the Deseado Massif, Santa Cruz Province, Argentina and includes the Cap Oeste and COSE deposits.
-The topography is subdued featuring arid, poorly vegetated plains with sporadic elevated basalt plateaux.
-The project is located approximately 50km by gravel road east of the National Highway 40 and is largely located on land owned by the company.
+The 100% owned El Tranquilo block, comprising 27 contiguous tenements for a total area of 81,000 ha, is located on the western margin of the Deseado Massif, Santa Cruz Province, Argentina and encompasses the Cap-Oeste deposit and its higher-grade COSE-Style zone.
+The block is located approximately 50km by gravel road east of the National Highway 40 and is largely located on land owned by the Company.

-- 81,000 ha property hosts the Cap Oeste gold-silver deposit
+- 81,000 ha property hosts the Cap-Oeste gold and silver deposit

 - Surface rights for much of the area owned by Patagonia Gold S.A.